-- Chinook salmon stocked along the western shore of Lake Michigan have greater survival post-stocking than those stocked on the eastern shore and in Green Bay (Fig. 4).
-Even at eastern ports, fish stocked on the west shore tended to be caught the most (e.g., Frankfort, MI in Fig. 7). - The analysis was based on the catch of Age 2 and Age 3 Chinook salmon from each stocking location, corrected for recovery district-specific effort.
-Each Chinook salmon year class (2011 2014, total of 10,399fish) was analyzed separately.
-Fig. 4 shows patterns across all four year classes. - Underlying mechanisms are unknown, but could include differences in habitat (e.g., water temperature, food availability) that make western shore locations more favorable for young Chinook salmon; differences in rearing or release practices; or greater competition with wild Chinook salmon on the eastern shore.
+- Chinook salmon stocked on the western shore of Lake Michigan have greater survival post-stocking than those stocked on the eastern shore and in Green Bay (Fig. 4).
+Even at eastern ports, fish stocked on the west shore tended to be caught the most (e.g., Frankfort, MI in Fig. 8).
+Analysis was based on Age 2-3 Chinook salmon, separately analyzed for the 2011-2014 year classes and corrected for sampling and stocking effort.
+Total of 10,399 fish. - Underlying mechanisms are unknown, but could include differences in habitat (e.g., water temperature, food availability) that make western shore locations favorable for young Chinook salmon; differences in rearing or release practices; or greater competition with wild Chinook salmon on the eastern shore.